Nidhal-labri/fake-github-contributions-using-python/README.md

 ### Usage

-Make sure to replace `YOUR-USERNAME` and `YOUR-REPO` with your actual GitHub username and repository name:
+Make sure to replace `YOUR-USERNAME` and `YOUR-REPO` with your actual GitHub username and repository name, the copy past in your CMD:

 ```bash
 git clone https://github.com/YOUR-USERNAME/YOUR-REPO.git